Paul E. MichelsonDistinguished Professor of History Emeritus

 The good news is that as of October, I have graduated with honors.
 (OK, I made that last part up.)
 I have completed the first half of my recuperation period (three months) and the doctors say my numbers are good and consistent and, therefore, I move to a less restrictive regime of treatment.
 My creatinine hovers around 1.0, which is excellent and means the new kidney continues to function very well.

 I will miss the frequent hospital visits, however, since being asked several times on each visit for my name and birth date has helped me get these items firmly affixed in my aging memory (I have a nearly 90% accuracy rate on the responses: how about that?)
 (OK, I made that up, too.
 I don't really remember my accuracy rate.
 Ha, ha.)
-What I do remember is that my right arm is still healing the deltoid muscle, which has at least another month to go.
+What I do remember is that my right arm is still healing, which will continue into the new year.
 It is noticeably improved each week, which obviously is encouraging, not to mention that I can use it more and more without flinching.

 As far as record keeping (and other matters), I need to commend my home dialysis training with Davita.
 They were very careful to stress the importance of keeping a daily (practically hourly) log.
 They also emphasized (long before COVID19) the need to carefully wash hands in antibacterial soap, taught me the 20 second rule, and drummed into us the need to maintain sterile surroundings (disinfecting countertops, sinks, bathtubs, faucets, and shower heads).
-As a result, it was a breeze to adapt to the kidney transplant log keeping and disinfection routines.
-My appreciation and thanks to Renee and the others at Davita from the receptionist to the nurses and staff: you done good (as a colleague of mine used to say).
+As a result, it was a breeze to adapt to the kidney transplant log keeping and disinfection routines, not to mention all the PPE that we have on hand left over from home dialysis, including a high quality scale and blood pressure monitor.
+My appreciation and thanks to Renee and the others at Davita Ft.
+Wayne, from the receptionist to the nurses and staff: you done good (as a colleague of mine used to say).

 Another Big Step Forward for me is after consultation with a neurologist, I may have started a regime that will keep the plague of restless leg in check.
 Can't be sure yet, but I am over three months without many actual restless leg symptoms.
 Praise the Lord!